vanruesc/overtime/README.md

 ## Example
 Take a look at the [demo](https://vanruesc.github.io/overtime/demo) to see how Overtime works.

 ## Documentation
 [API](http://vanruesc.github.io/overtime/docs)

 ## Contributing
 Maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.

-## Release History
-_Version: 0.0.0 (28.06.2015)_
-> The library visualises the time progression correctly and
-> restores its context after the browser has been closed.

 ## License
-Copyright (c) 2015 Raoul van Rüschen
+Copyright (c) 2015 Raoul van Rueschen
 Licensed under the Zlib license.